carbon-language/carbon-lang/clang/docs/analyzer/checkers.rst

 This checker reports uninitialized fields in objects created after a constructor call.
 It doesn't only find direct uninitialized fields, but rather makes a deep inspection of the object, analyzing all of it's fields subfields.
-The checker regards inherited fields as direct fields, so one will recieve warnings for uninitialized inherited data members as well.
+The checker regards inherited fields as direct fields, so one will receive warnings for uninitialized inherited data members as well.

 .. code-block:: cpp